Table of Contents

 It is also required in multiple link data sets.
 Therefore, different reports can be extracted from the software and then we can use the search function and can be grouped into a single report.

 Excel usage becomes most important for doing various reconciliations.
 The Software can’t be used for performing all these tasks.

-Let’s suppose, I need to reconcile vendor ledger balance.
-I will put ledger in the software, transfer it to Excel and get the same Vendor Excel for the Ledger.
+Let’s suppose, I need to reconcile the vendor ledger balance.
+I will put the ledger in the software, transfer it to Excel, and get the same Vendor Excel for the Ledger.
 All these reconciliations can be done in Excel.